paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-get-started-in-the-symbiota-paleo-data-portal.md

 [Symbiota](https://github.com/Symbiota/Symbiota) is open source software guided by the [Darwin Core](http://dwc.tdwg.org/terms) data standard for creating themed data portals to help people share and manage biodiversity data.
 The PDP utilizes the version of Symbiota code that is developed by the [Symbiota Support Hub](https://paleo.symbiota.org/portal/misc/contacts.php](https://symbiota.org/about-us)) (SSH), a University of Kansas-based team dedicated to the technical and social implementation of Symbiota-based data portals.
 The SSH provides technical support for PDP users—like nightly portal backups and routine code upgrades—whereas the portal's [Steering Committee](https://paleo.symbiota.org/portal/misc/contacts.php) provides guidance on best practices related to the management of fossil specimen data.

 ## What is the "Paleo Data Portal"?
-The Paleo Data Portal is a Symbiota-based data portal hosted by the Symbiota Support Hub that exists to:
+The [Paleo Data Portal](https://paleo.symbiota.org) ("PDP") is a Symbiota-based data portal hosted by the Symbiota Support Hub that exists to:
 - Provide **low barrier-to-entry** data mobilization platform
 - Increase **data accessibility** for research use
 - **Build community** with and among fossil collections not previously engaged in digitization efforts